Dip-Barua/PayIT---Banking-System/readme.md

 - You can change the default PIN by modifying the `pinNumber` variable in the cash-out and add-money functions.
 - You can enhance the project by adding more security features, validation, or even connecting it to a backend API for real-time data storage.

----

-This README outlines the main functionality and how to interact with the banking interface on your site.
-Let me know if you need to include any additional details!